 Practice overview

-Jonathan is a property, pensions and commercial chancery barrister.
-He has a specialist professional negligence practice on matters arising from his core work.
+Jonathan is a commercial chancery barrister with a particular focus on property and pensions, reflected in his description in the directories as “the bee’s knees for matters regarding finance and property, and has real intellectual firepower”.
+He also has a specialist professional negligence practice on matters arising from his core work.

-He has been repeatedly recommended in the directories, particularly for his client service and courtroom advocacy, having been described as “a silk of the future” and “a first-class advocate in terms of strategy and technical points” in previous editions of the directories.
+The directories particularly praise his client service and courtroom advocacy, having been described as “a silk of the future” and “a first-class advocate in terms of strategy and technical points”.

 Jonathan's expertise